kalyansai15/FaceMask_Detection/README.md

 # Datasets

-The dataset used can be downloaded here - <a herf="https://www.kaggle.com/datasets/andrewmvd/face-mask-detection" dowload >Dowload File<a/>
+The dataset used can be downloaded here - <a herf="https://www.kaggle.com/datasets/andrewmvd/face-mask-detection" dowload>Dowload File</a>